 - LEAP runs the same algorithm to generate a code.
 If these codes match, then the user gains access.

 - Google Authenticator

 - Windows Phone Authenticator

 With MFA, knowledge of user credentials such as the username and passwords are not enough to gain to access to a website or application.
 The attacker also needs knowledge of the secret key or access to the device that runs the authenticator app.
 These extra layers help to keep data secure.

 MFA will continue to rise and be an important solution to keep data access safeguarded.
-However, it is going to be increasingly important to ensure that we are implementing the best practices.
+However, it is going to be increasingly important to ensure that we are implementing the best practices discussed above.
 Authenticator apps are the current best practice, because they are more secure than SMS or one-time passwords and are easier to set up and use, especially in enterprise solutions.